-The reproductive system in some women does not function properly, just as any other of the body’s systems can malfunction.
-Many couples who are struggling with infertility may think that in vitro fertilization is the primary solution to their problem.
-Although IVF does have a very high rate of success per cycle, it is not the best choice for everyone.
-The truth is that modern medicine has come up with a variety of solutions to deal with infertility, some of which are far less costly and demanding than IVF.
+Sometimes a woman’s reproductive system does not function properly, just as any other of the body’s systems can malfunction.
+Many couples who are struggling with infertility may think the main solution to their problem is in vitro fertilization.
+While IVF does have a very high rate of success per cycle, it is not necessarily the best choice for everyone.
+The truth is that modern medicine has come up with a number of solutions to deal with infertility, some of which are far less costly and demanding than IVF.

-Ovulation induction is one way that women can overcome ovulation disorders, regaining the ability to conceive.
-This involves the use of hormone therapy to stimulate egg maturation and ultimately the release of these eggs, called ovulation.
+One way that women can overcome ovulation disorders is through ovulation induction, allowing them to regain the ability to conceive.
+This treatment involves the use of hormone therapy to stimulate egg maturation and, eventually, the release of these eggs, called ovulation.

-Ovulation induction, or ovarian stimulation as it is also called, is often used for women who don’t ovulate regularly on their own, and there are many types of medication that can be used.
-Some come in the form of pills, which block estrogen receptors, making the body think estrogen levels are low.
-This stimulates the release of a hormone called Follicle Stimulating Hormone (FSH) from the brain, leading to ovulation (the release of one egg) or sometimes superovulation, meaning the release of more than one egg.
+Ovulation induction, also referred to as ovarian stimulation, is often used for women who don’t ovulate regularly on their own, and there are many types of medication that can be used.
+Some are available in pill form and block estrogen receptors, making the body think estrogen levels are low.
+This stimulates the release of a hormone called Follicle Stimulating Hormone (FSH) from the brain, leading to ovulation (the release of one egg) or sometimes superovulation, meaning that more than one egg is released.
 The more eggs produced in a cycle, the greater the chance of conception.
-Careful monitoring with ultrasounds during the process maximizes the chance of success, while minimizing the risk of twins and more than twins.
-For some women who are resistant to ovulation induction with pills, more aggressive medications such as Follicle Stimulating Hormone in the form of once daily injections can be used, also with careful monitoring.
+Careful monitoring with ultrasounds during the process increases the chance of success while also minimizing the risk of twins and more than twins.
+For some women who are resistant to ovulation induction with pills, more aggressive medications, such as Follicle Stimulating Hormone in the form of once-daily injections, can be used with careful monitoring.

-Many different conditions, such as polycystic ovary syndrome, can influence the regular maturation and release of eggs.
-Irregular menstrual cycles may be a sign that a woman is not ovulating regularly.
-Ovulation induction can be used to help women ovulate regularly, but can also be used to help regularly ovulating women to release more than one egg in a cycle – both improving chances of conception per cycle.
-In some circumstances, ovulation induction is also combined with intrauterine inseminations of sperm to further increase the odds of sperm making it into the fallopian tubes where fertilization takes place.
+Many different conditions, such as polycystic ovary syndrome, can affect the regular maturation and release of eggs.
+Irregular menstrual cycles might be a sign that a woman is not ovulating regularly.
+Ovulation induction can be used to help women ovulate regularly, and it can also be used to help regularly ovulating women to release more than one egg in a cycle, both of which improve the chances of conception per cycle.
+In some circumstances, ovulation induction is also used in conjunction with intrauterine inseminations of sperm to further increase the odds of sperm making it into the fallopian tubes, where fertilization takes place.

-Remember that induced ovulation simply increases the chances of a couple becoming pregnant, but is never a guarantee.
-In fact, no fertility treatment guarantees pregnancy, though some offer a higher chance of success compared with others.
-Many factors should be considered, in particular the cause of infertility, so that all individuals find the right treatment course to a successful pregnancy.
+Remember that induced ovulation is never a guarantee; it simply increases a couple’s chances of becoming pregnant.
+In fact, no fertility treatment guarantees pregnancy, though some offer a greater chance of success compared with others.
+Many factors should be considered, especially the cause of infertility, so that all individuals can find the right treatment course to a successful pregnancy.

 COH Combined with Intrauterine Insemination

-During controlled ovarian hyperstimulation, ultrasound monitoring is performed in order to safely stimulate the ovaries.
-Intrauterine insemination (IUI) is also recommended in conjunction with controlled ovarian hyperstimulation (COH) in couples with unexplained infertility and couples affected by mild/moderate endometriosis.
-The success rates of COH and IUI approximates the normal of 20% per month that is seen in fertile couples.
-However, the age of the woman and the fertility diagnosis can affect the success rate.
-If couples are not successful after 3-6 cycles of COH/IUI, a consultation is recommended to review the causes and possibly come up with a new plan.
+Ultrasound monitoring is performed during controlled ovarian hyperstimulation in order to safely stimulate the ovaries.
+Intrauterine insemination (IUI) is also recommended in combination with controlled ovarian hyperstimulation (COH) in couples affected by mild/moderate endometriosis and for couples with unexplained infertility.
+The success rates of COH and IUI approximates the normal rate of 20% per month that is seen in fertile couples; however, the fertility diagnosis and the age of the woman can impact the success rate.
+If couples do not achieve success after 3-6 cycles of COH/IUI, a consultation is recommended to review the causes and possibly come up with a new plan.